Lambda123Design/LLMOps-and-AIOps-Skills/README.md

 8. GCP GAR - For storing Docker Images **Google Artifact Registry; It is like a Docker Hub for Google Cloud**

 9. GCP GKE - To deploy and run app in Cloud within a Kubernetes Cluster; It is an service offered by Google Cloud **Google Kubernetes Engine**

+**Project Working**

+1. Created a folder, venv, requirements.txt,setup.py, .env,  folders- templates, static, app --> __init__.py, utils folder --> __init__.py

+2. Run "pip install -e ." to run setup.py

+3. Created image_handler.py inside utils using OpenCV **Creating Image Handler Code using OpenCV** - Used BytesIO, OpenCV, np

+4. **Created Celebrity Detector Code using Llama-4** - Creating celebrity_detector.py in utils; **Used GROQ and Meta Llama-4**

+5. **Created qaengine.py in utils - Question Answer Engine Code**

+6. **Created Flask Backend Routes code using routes.py inside utils**

+7. Writing the main code in "__init__.py" in Utils folder

+### Here it will run in Flask in Local Host and Ports

+8. Created a Docker File (Some of the OpenCV Library needs some dependencies)

+9. Created Kubernetes Deployment yaml file

+**We will inject API into Kubernetes Cluster**

+10. Added .gitignore file for GitHub code versioning